sumeet-bansal/lighthouse/README.md

 + property searches within the database to see the locations and values of that property
 + an extremely scalable and extensible program architecture

 The command-line application features full-fledged help pages with detailed information about each individual command (e.g. purpose, usage).
-More specific information on the usage of each modular component of Lighthouse can be found within the help pages of the command-line application or [the v1.4.0 demo presentation](https:/docs.google.com/presentation/d/1711yUaoKp8omFTRhEUGPJnlApA5UuHwN2WRJ2gde3c0/pub?start=true&loop=false&delayms=3000).
+More specific information on the usage of each modular component of Lighthouse can be found within the help pages of the command-line application.
 More specific information on the architecture and modular program design can be found below.

 ## Architecture and Pipeline
-Lighthouse was developed entirely within Java and utilizes the [SQLite-JDBC API](https://github.com/xerial/sqlite-jdbc) significantly.
+Lighthouse was developed entirely within Java and utilizes the [SQLite-JDBC library](https://github.com/xerial/sqlite-jdbc) significantly.
 The complementary [`crawler` collection](https:/github.com/sumeet-bansal/crawler) was developed as a collection of both regular scripts and wrappers for Java applications and heavily utilizes the ZooKeeper API.

 ## Set Up
 __Lighthouse requires having JRE 1.8 installed__.
 It can be run as a command-line executable: